 - Take one bite at a time.
 Do something small today, something small tomorrow, and the next day and the next and the next.
 It is amazing what you and I can do if we are persistent.
 The problem, habit or dream you are tackling may be big, but you can make it manageable by dealing with it one day at a time.

 - Decide ahead of time how you’re going to deal with the temptation.
-Temptation to give up is going to come up.
+The temptation to give up is going to come up.
 Have a plan for dealing with this temptation.
 Maybe it’s calling a friend or some other planned activity to keep you on track.
 Also make a list of the benefits of sticking with your plan, and the disadvantages of giving up.

 - Out of sight; out of mind; out of gas.
 Resolutions are no good if you don’t keep the idea in front of you.
 Develop a way of keeping your goal in front of you every day.
 Put it on your fridge, write it on your hand, send yourself a text whatever it takes.
 The point is that if you don’t keep your resolution in front of you, the pursuit of it will never become a habit.
 Without habits, dreams never become realities.
 So find a way to remind yourself every day of where you have determined to go, but also the next step you have to take to get there.